finn-no/tech.finn.no/_drafts/2015-03-10-eric-evans-in-the-house.md

 Quite a few people in FINN has read (at least parts of) the Domain-Driven Design book, and we did some preliminary efforts to map our domains and look at our bounded contexts.
 We quickly realized that this was a very complex exercise, even with highly motivated tech and product people present.
 We figured we needed some help to get us on the right track.
 If you need help and information about DDD, why not get it straight from the horse's mouth?
 So we got [Eric Evans](http://www.linkedin.com/in/ericevansddd/en) to visit us for a week at the end of February.

-We needed to make the most of our time with [Eric Evans](http://www.linkedin.com/in/ericevansddd/en), so we set up a rather extensive agenda:
+We needed to make the most of our time with Eric, so we set up a rather extensive agenda:

 Day | Subject | Attending
 ----|---------|----------